MicrosoftDocs/dynamics365smb-devitpro-pb/methods/jsonvalue-asdate-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
-If the JsonValue does not contain a string of the format &quot;yyyy-MM-dd&quot; e.g. &quot;2017-01-17&quot; (2017-January-17), the operation will fail with a run-time error.
+If the JsonValue does not contain a string of the format &amp;quot;yyyy-MM-dd&amp;quot; e.g. &amp;quot;2017-01-17&amp;quot; (2017-January-17), the operation will fail with a run-time error.

 ## See Also
 [JsonValue Data Type](jsonvalue-data-type.md)